cb-technologists/blog/content/posts/tekton-jx-orchestration.md

 But let's be honest.
 If we want to take advantadge of a real pipeline orchestration platform like Jenkins X, previous configuration of `jenkins-x.yml` is not the best way to go.
 That was intended to understand how a Jenkins X pipeline definition is abstracting Tekton components to run CI/CD pipelines.

 The real value of a CI/CD pipeline orchestration platform is about something else than abstracting a powerful decoupled CI/CD engine like Tekton.
-So let's try to understand what I am talking about by doing CI/CD with the same [petclinic-kaniko repo](https://github.com/dcanadillas/petclinic-kaniko) in a *pure Jenkins X way*.
-We are then using Jenkins X build packs.
+So let's try to understand what I am talking about by doing CI/CD with the same [petclinic-kaniko repo](https://github.com/dcanadillas/petclinic-kaniko) in a *pure Jenkins X way* using Jenkins X build packs.

 As shown before, for demonstration purposes I am cloning first the original repo and then importing from local to to automatically create from Jenkins X a new repo in GitHub.
 I could import directly from the GitHub repo, creating then a new commit with the changes to continue to do CI/CD with Jenkins X (for example changing my old `Jenkinsfile` for a new `jenkins-x.yaml`).